stratapp/stratapp-website/_people/grady-nerio.md

 layout: person

 ---
 20 years B2B SaaS business development experience, including ex-MD APAC for Concur and Coupa.
-Lateral thinker on product and go-to-market, and well connected internationally for sales, channels and referral partners.
+Lateral thinker on product and go-to-market, and well connected internationally for sales, channels and partners.